Ukraine: Top UN court to rule on Russian invasion lawsuit | DW | 16.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The International Court of Justice is expected to order Russia to halt its invasion of Ukraine.
-Although the ICJ's verdicts are binding, whether Moscow will abide will be in question.
+Although the ICJ's verdicts are binding, whether Moscow will abide is in question.

 The United Nations' highest court, the International Court of Justice (ICJ), is set to rule Wednesday on an urgent request by Ukraine for Russia to halt its invasion.